 Rinse the Filter

 You know that blue cone-shaped filter you’re supposed to rinse monthly?
-If you’re like me, you might pull it out occasionally, see that it looks clean as a whistle and put it back in.
+Many people probably pull it out occasionally, see that it looks clean, then put it back in.

-Here’s a great tip left by a commenter – try removing the filter, and see if the vacuum runs smoothly without pulsating.
+Here’s a great tip contributed by a reader – try removing the filter, and see if the vacuum runs smoothly without pulsating.
 That should tell you whether the filter is the problem.
 The vacuum won’t suck properly without the filter, but at least you’ll now whether a clogged or faulty filter is causing your Dyson to pulse off and on.

 Here are some additional replacement parts you might want to consider at some point: